18

 By Violaine Schütz.

-On Thursday, February 20th, the singer released Chimiyé, along with a music video heavily inspired by the 2000s.
+In February, the singer released Chimiyé, along with a music video heavily inspired by the 2000s.
 That decade is also echoed in sounds used for the track.
-Blending R’n’B and afrobeat influences and created in collaboration with Alpha Wann and Doums, Chimiyé could well become one of the season’s biggest hits.
-Its lyrics are already stuck in our heads: “He wants the house, he wants the kids, he talks to me in chimi chimiyé“
+Blending R’n’B and afrobeat influences and created in collaboration with Alpha Wann and Doums, Chimiyé became one of the biggest hits of the summer with its uplifting lyrics: “He wants the house, he wants the kids, he talks to me in chimi chimiyé“

-Another track with all the makings of a 2025 summer anthem?
-The sultry Baddies, released in May 2025 by Aya Nakamura and Joé Dwèt Filé.
+Another potential summer anthem?
+The sultry Baddies, released last May 2025 by Aya Nakamura and Joé Dwèt Filé.
 With its provocative lyrics about a romantic relationship, its irresistibly swaying melody, and its hedonistic music video featuring a cool girls’ trip, the song feels like an instant hit.

 These recent events confirm that the singer is back for real.
 Many still recall with emotion Aya Nakamura’s live performance during the opening ceremony of the Olympic Games on July 26th, 2024, on the Pont des Arts in Paris.
 She performed two of her biggest hits (Pookie and Djaja), as well as Charles Aznavour’s For me formidable (1963) alongside the Republican Guard.